kgateway-dev/kgateway/install/README.md

 ```

 # Installing on Nomad
+> Note: These steps may not work as they have not been updated recently

 Steps for creating a local Nomad deployment from scratch (assuming you have `nomad`, `consul`, and `vault` binaries installed) lives in the `nomad/` directory.